seansovine/rust_clz_xml/README.md

 We've added a Deno service to our Docker Compose setup with a very basic web server app that generates a simple page from a query to our `book` database table.
 More information is [here](webapp/README.md).

+## gRPC Microservice Architecture

+We're experimenting with this.
+The current plan is to implement the database utility first as a gRPC microservice that can be called remotely with various commands from our future TUI.
+We can also make our Rust XML import program run as a microservice.
+More details are [here](dbutil/README.md).

+The point of this is mainly to experiment with the technology.
+But as we expand the system, we may find more interesting things to do with it.

 ## Next